-A permit is not required for a temporary sign and [there is no limit to] the number of temporary signs that may be displayed is not limited.
+A permit is not required for a temporary sign and there is no limit to the number of temporary signs that may be displayed.

 - The sign area of a temporary sign is determined by the zone in which the sign is placed, and is in addition to the area allowed for a permanent sign or a limited duration sign.
 All other aspects of the sign, such as location and height, must satisfy the standards for a permanent sign in the zone. - 2.
 The date of erection of a temporary sign must be written in indelible ink on the lower right corner of the sign.
-[The absence of] A sign without this information [makes the sign] is a permanent or limited duration sign under [this] Division 6.7 [[7.7]] [(Div.
-7.7)].
+The absence of this information makes the sign a permanent or limited duration sign under this Division (Div.
+7.7).